getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 * `never`: request bodies are never sent.
 * `small`: only small request bodies will be captured where the cutoff for small depends on the SDK (typically 4KB)
-* `medium`: medium sized requests and small requests will be captured. (typically 10KB)
+* `medium`: medium-sized requests and small requests will be captured. (typically 10KB)
 * `always`: the SDK will always capture the request body for as long as sentry can make sense of it
 {% endsupported %}